 No need to read the book - led by Frieda B. author Renata Bowers, we'll read and discuss it together.
 The joy of seeing adults find deep meaning and discussion in the pages of our books never ceases to inspire us.
 Story has its own innate way of awakening our sense of purpose, wonder, compassion and possibility.

 Be part of authentic community - there is little more fulfilling than being part of the connections that take place when good people engage in good and purposeful discussion.
 After all, the best of book clubs are as much about community as they are about books.
 We soundly encourage both.

 Come join us as we use written story to inspire the one-of-a-kind free-to-be story within each of us.

-This Week's Theme: Frieda B. A Great Day at the Dog Park.
+This Week's Book: Frieda B. A Great Day at the Dog Park.
 Each week at The Story Barn we focus on the theme of one Frieda B. book, and incorporate that theme into all our events.
-This week's theme is Dog Park, the fifth book in the series.
+This week's book is Dog Park, the fifth book in the series.

 Story Summary: Frieda B. and Zilla delve into imagination and adventure in Frieda B. A Great Day at the Dog Park.
 As they break for a snack, Zilla notices a boy in the distance who looks sad and lonely.
 Zilla kindly approaches.
 But the boy lashes out, yelling for Zilla to go away and leave him alone.
 Frieda implores her parents to take action and yell at the boy who is “bad, bad, bad, bad.”
 In response, her dad takes her hand and opens his heart… showing Frieda and the boy – and the reader – that authentic connection, compassion and communication is the pathway to unleashing the hero in us all.